Best Cordless Stick Vacuums

 Now that’s what I call value for money.

 I’ve mentioned before the improvements of the V8 over the V6 (the DC59 is essentially a V6 just a different branding) another omission in the DC59 MotorHead is the lack of the soft roller brush – Dyson’s main tool for hard floors.

-This variant only comes with the bristled direct drive cleaner head that is specially designed for carpet and rugs.
+The DC59 MotorHead is the only variant with a bristled cleaner head designed for carpet and rugs.